shenmishajing/lightning_template/docs/core/optimizer_config.md

 ## Optimizer config

-[lightning CLI](https://pytorch-lightning.readthedocs.io/en/stable/cli/lightning_cli.html) only support [one optimizer](https://pytorch-lightning.readthedocs.io/en/stable/cli/lightning_cli_intermediate_2.html#multiple-optimizers) and [at most one lr scheduler](https://pytorch-lightning.readthedocs.io/en/stable/cli/lightning_cli_intermediate_2.html#multiple-schedulers) using `--optimizer` and `--lr_scheduler` flags, which may can not satisfy our need sometimes.
+[lightning CLI](https://pytorch-lightning.readthedocs.io/en/stable/cli/lightning_cli.html) only supports [one optimizer](https://pytorch-lightning.readthedocs.io/en/stable/cli/lightning_cli_intermediate_2.html#multiple-optimizers) and [at most one lr scheduler](https://pytorch-lightning.readthedocs.io/en/stable/cli/lightning_cli_intermediate_2.html#multiple-schedulers) using `--optimizer` and `--lr_scheduler` flags, which may not satisfy our needs sometimes.

-Therefore, we add a new flag named `--optimizer_config` to support more complex optimizer configuration.
+Therefore, we added a new flag named `--optimizer_config` to support more complex optimizer configurations.
 The value of `--optimizer_config` flag is a very complex object, let's describe it step by step.

 ## Overview

-First, we display the complete config object here, so you can get the whole picture, and jump back to here anytime you reading the following context.
+First, we display the complete config object here, so you can get the whole picture, and jump back to here anytime you read the following context.

 ```yaml
 optimizer_config: